dellathefella/terraform-proxmox-talos-multinode/README.md

 ## Prerequisites
 - Proxmox node(s) running 8.2 or higher
 - Proxmox nodes with sufficient capacity for all nodes
 - SSH Keys copied to nodes that will have Talos Cluster created.
+Needed for image downloads and conversion.
 - At least 2 CIDR ranges for master and worker nodes NOT handed out by DHCP (All Nodes are configured with static IPs from these ranges)

 ## The BPG Provider does certain functions that require SSH on each Proxmox node your SSH private key will need to be copied.